adityamandlekar/aem-boilerplate-xwalk-adim/README.md

-Author - Aditya Mandlekar
-Objective - Exploration and learnings on AEM

 # Edge Delivery Services with AEM Authoring Boilerplate for Commerce
 This project boilerplate is for AEM Authoring with Edge Delivery Services (aka Crosswalk) projects that integrate with Adobe Commerce.